I. Litigation for Cruise Line Cases

 Gibbs v.
 Carnival Cruise Lines, 314 F.3d 125 (3d Cir.
 2002) (minor burned feet hot sundeck surface; one-year statute of limitations period tolled for minor until after parent began serving as guardian ad litem after the commencement of lawsuit).

 Dillon v.
 Admiral Cruises, Inc., 960 F.2d 743, 746 (8th Cir.
-1992) (plaintiff tripped and injured himself in the ship’s lounge; cruise liner potentially estopped form relying on one-year time limitation).
+1992) (plaintiff tripped and injured himself in the ship’s lounge; cruise liner potentially estopped from relying on one-year time limitation).

 See Long v.
 Hollan Am.
 Line Westours, 26 P.3d 430, 436 (Alaska 2001).